Terry Prue

-Terry Arthur Prue (born 11 December 1948) is a retired Australian Test cricket match umpire, from Western Australia.
+Terry Arthur Prue (born 11 December 1948) is a retired Australian Test umpire, from Western Australia.

 He umpired 9 Test matches between 1988 and 1994.
 His first match was between Australia and the West Indies at Perth on 2 December to 6 December 1988, won by the West Indies by 169 runs, in spite of Merv Hughes taking 5/130 and 8/87, including a hat-trick spread over two innings and three overs.
-Prue’s partner was Robin Bailhache, standing in his final Test match.
+Prue’s partner was Robin Bailhache, standing in his final test match.

-Prue’s last Test match was between Australia and South Africa at Adelaide on 28 January to 1 February 1994, won by Australia by 191 runs with a century to Steve Waugh and 7 wickets to Craig McDermott.
+Prue’s last test match was between Australia and South Africa at Adelaide on 28 January to 1 February 1994, won by Australia by 191 runs with a century to Steve Waugh and 7 wickets to Craig McDermott.
 Prue’s colleague was Darrell Hair.

 Prue umpired 39 One Day International (ODI) matches between 1988 and 1999.
 Altogether, he umpired 75 first-class matches in his career between 1983 and 2000.